-2 3 The value of short Earth Science CPD for trainee primary school teachers.
-(1.1) 4 5 Denise Balmer 6 Department of Curriculum, Pedagogy and Assessment 7 University College of London, Institute of Education 8 20 Bedford Way, London WC1H 0 AL (2.1) 9 10 Correspondence to denise.balmer1@ntlworld.com 11 Abstract 12 13 14 The paper investigates the potential of earth science for the development of primary school science.
-The evaluation from workshops run by the Earth Science Education Unit for trainee primary teachers 15 was appraised to assess the effectiveness of the short CPD programmes over the period 2009-2015.
-16 17 Trainee teacher comments are analysed using thematic analysis which identified points identified by 18 Guskey (2000) as being the most important ideas for effective CPD programmes.
-Despite these 19 workshops being short, lasting generally less than two hours each, the conclusion reached was that they offered useful teaching ideas, resources and background information which the trainees could and 20 would apply in the classroom.
-21
+Abstract.
+The paper investigates the potential of Earth science for the development of primary school science.
+The evaluation from workshops run by the Earth Science Education Unit for trainee primary teachers was appraised to assess the effectiveness of the short continuing professional development (CPD) programmes over the period 2009-2015.
+Trainee teacher comments are analysed using thematic analysis, which identified points recognised by Guskey (2000) as being the most important ideas for effective CPD programmes.
+Despite these workshops being short, lasting generally less than 2 h each, the conclusion reached was that they offered useful teaching ideas, resources and background information which the trainees could and would apply in the classroom.